ernestomr87/backend-challenges-to-do/challenges/junior/service-notification.md

-# Backend Challenge - Notification System API
+# Backend Challenge - Notification Service

 ## Introduction

-The "Notification System API" challenge is designed to build a RESTful API that allows users to manage and send notifications programmatically.
+The "Notification Service" challenge is designed to build a REST API that allows users to manage and send notifications programmatically.

 ### Objectives